 The rules are different overseas.
 In Japanese culture, for example, tipping is not the norm and would just "be a source of confusion," says Gottsman.
 And across the pond in Europe, the change from your bill or up to 5% is an acceptable tip for sit-down dining.

 Some U.S. restaurants have adopted these customs.
-Sushi Yasuda in New York City recently changed its policies to be in line with typical Japanese customs and nixed the tips.
+For example, Sushi Yasuda in New York City keeps its policies in line with typical Japanese customs and nixes tips.
 High-end establishments Per Se, also in New York, and the French Laundry, in Napa Valley (both owned by chef Thomas Keller), opt to automatically include a service charge on every bill.
 And many places automatically tack on a tip for large parties.
 Be sure to check your restaurant's practices before you accidentally overtip.